AWSClassroom-com/kiro_on_aws/labs/lab3/README.md

 ## Part F: Smoke-Test the Agent with Trace On

-The module said: "Build with trace on.
-Always."
-This is where you see why.

 ### Step 15: First prompt and inspect the trace

 In the agent overview, find the **Test agent** panel on the right.
-Make sure **Trace** is toggled on (it usually is by default in the console).
-Send:
+Click the icon to expand the panel so that you can see the Trace.
+Enter this prompt and press ENTER:

 ```
 What should I make for dinner tonight based on what I have in the food tracker?